 MOUNT OPHIR ESTATE VINEYARD

-Steeped in heritage and Australian wine history, we've spent years nurturing the Mount Ophir Estate vineyard and are proud to release this inaugural Shriaz.
+Steeped in heritage and Australian wine history, we've spent years nurturing the Mount Ophir Estate vineyard and are proud to release this inaugural Shiraz.

 Deep red in colour, this low-yielding, handmade wine is an ultra-premium, modern expression of Rutherglen Shiraz.
 Bright and intense aromas of wild blackberries, plums and dark chocolate with notes of spice and cinnamon.
 Elegant, rich and complex on the palate, this new generation Rutherglen Shiraz is only made in the best vintage years and is strictly limited in quantity.